Teja-Sri-Surya/Mock-Interview-An-AI-Driven-Tool-for-Evaluating-Emotions-and-Communication-Skills-/README.md

 ## 👤 Author & Contributions

-Built by [Your Name] – contributions are welcome!
+Built by Ambati Teja Sri Surya – contributions are welcome!
 Fork the repo and open a pull request to get involved.